apishant22/curation-tool/README.md

 npm install
 ```

+3. To do the changes on local development, remove the `middleware.ts` file temporarily to the root project.
+After doing changes, put back again the `middleware.ts` file in the `frontend-v2` directory.
+This is to disable authentication temporarily.

-3. Start the frontend server.
+4. Start the frontend server.

 ```
 npm run dev